top of page

 Boat Lift Guides - Do I Need Them?

-Boat lift guides are a great way to protect your boat as you pull into park after a fun day on the lake.
-Owner, Zach, has them and loves them especially for when his wife drives and parks the boat. ;) They're great if you're one with not much experience on the water, but they're also great for an experienced driver as parking your boat is not an easy task for anyone.
-With that being said no matter what type of driver you may be, load guides are great for everyone.
+Boat lift guides are a great way to protect your boat as you pull into the park after a fun day on the lake.
+Owner Zach has them and loves them, especially when his wife drives and parks the boat. ;) They're great if you're one with not much experience on the water, but they're also great for an experienced driver, as parking your boat is not an easy task for anyone.
+With that being said, no matter what type of driver you may be, load guides are great for everyone.

 Spring Load Foam Guides